 - Prorated amounts should you pay before or after the good through date

-How to request a payoff letter from your lender
+How do I request a payoff letter?

 Contacting your lender is the first step to getting your mortgage lien satisfied.
 Every lender will have different methods for borrowers to request this statement.
 For online lenders, they will usually provide a payoff quote detailing the exact amount needed to be paid on a specific date.
 Traditional financial institutions may require borrowers to call a customer service department to get the statement.

 Avoid getting a verbal quote.
 This may give you a rough estimate of what is left on the loan, but its not legally binding, so if you try to make a final payment with this information, you may fall short of the amount.